liquidinstruments/moku-examples/docs/reference/waveformgenerator/README.md

 WaveformGenerator Instrument
 ============================

-Supports the generation of Sine, Square and Ramp waves.
+Supports the generation of Sine, Square and Ramp, Pulse, Noise and DC waves.

 - The output waveforms can also be frequency, phase or amplitude modulated.